garciadanny/api_twitter_favorites/README.md

 2) rescue from rate limit errors and queue a job that'll start in 15 min.

-3) if a user deletes a favorite, also delete it on twitter

-4) `SessionsController` Will need to Redirect user to Ember app, and tell Ember if it's a new user.
+3) `SessionsController` Will need to Redirect user to Ember app, and tell Ember if it's a new user.

-5) Create API endpoint to read a user's favorites
+4) Create API endpoint to read a user's favorites

-6) Update README
+5) Update README